IskXCr/CG-Course-Misc/readme.md

 *GAMES: Graphics and Mixed Environment Symposium*.

+For detailed information about a specific course listed above, please read the `readme.md` file contained in corresponding repository.

+For copyright information, please also consult the readme document.

 ## Course Repositories

+### Courses

-At the root level, you will find the repositories associated with each specific course.
+At the root level, you will find the folders associated with each specific course.
+Within each folder a `readme.md` file provides an introduction to that course, related information (such as copyright disclaimer) and selected demos made by us.

+### Assignments

 For each assignment/project within a given course, a corresponding `readme.md` file in the assignment folder provides a brief description of the author's implementation, along with a few accompanying images for demonstration purposes.
+For some topics, we provide references on which the implementation is based and link to the note where we have written a compact introduction on this particular topic.

 ## Selected Demos

 Currently there is none :(